We are here to listen and support you. We can provide you with free confidential support at a time that suits you.

 Your first appointment

-We have a non-directive approach which means that we work with whatever you want to want to talk about during your sessions.
+We have a non-directive approach which means that we work with whatever you want to talk about during your sessions.
 We won’t give you advice or ask a lot of questions and you are not required to go into details about what has happened to you.